 (You may also like these: 10+ Attractive Swimming Pool Design Ideas You’ll Love Immediately)

-The backwashing step is like a simple method to clean up your filter that you can do at least once a month or when the gauge shows high-level pf psi.
+The backwashing step is like a simple method to clean up your filter that you can do at least once a month or when the gauge shows a high level of psi.
 However, you still need to deeply clean your filter at least twice a year to thoroughly remove the debris and check the condition of the equipment.

 Now let’s add the backwash process to your swimming pool maintenance list!